 On March 8, 2023, the Company announced its strategy plan in Israel in order to strengthen its focus on core activities and drive efficiencies to realize sustainable profitability.
-The Company expects to reduce its workforce in Israel by 36% across all functions (including executives) All actions associated with the workforce reduction are expected to be substantially complete by mid-2023, subject to applicable Israeli law.
-Therefore, the Company recorded restructuring expenses for the six months ended June 30, 2023 related mainly to salaries to employees in the amount of \$617.
+The Company reduced its workforce in Israel by 36% across all functions (including executives).
+All actions associated with the workforce reduction are expected to be substantially complete by mid-2023, subject to applicable Israeli law.
+Therefore, the Company recorded restructuring expenses for the nine months ended September 30, 2023 related mainly to salaries to employees in the amount of \$617.